+Editor’s Note: FFS whether the gNB-DU UE F1AP IDs of the U2N First Relay UE and the U2N Intermediate Relay UE are included in the INITIAL UL RRC MESSAGE TRANSFER message.

 In legacy release, the gNB-DU includes the gNB-DU UE F1AP ID of Relay UE and Remote UE Local ID in the INITIAL UL RRC MESSAGE TRANSFER message, to support the gNB-CU to identify the Remote UE under a specific U2N Relay UE.
 We think this mechanism can still be reused for multi-hop, where the multi-hop is built step by step (e.g. the intermediate Relay UE first act as Remote IE connect with the last Relay UE, then another intermediate Relay UE connects with the previous Intermediate Relay UE, etc).
 During this procedure, the gNB-CU can know the Relay UE (or the first Relay UE) that the Remote UE connected with.
 In addition, RAN2 agreed to support legacy single-hop U2N SRAP header, and The remote UE local ID is 8 bits.
 So we propose to remove this EN/FFS.

 For the 2nd EN in Step 15,

+Editor’s Note: FFS whether and how the gNB-DU becomes aware that the U2N Remote UE is connected to the gNB-DU via the U2N First Relay UE, the U2N Intermediate Relay UE and U2N Last Relay UE.

 last RAN3 meeting agreed following:

 The gNB-CU provides the counterpart information of a configured PC5 Relay RLC channel to the gNB-DU.